-A partially threaded cortical screw is known as shaft screw.
-The shaft diameter resembles to the outer diameter of the thread.
+A partially threaded cortical screw is known as a shaft screw.
+The shaft diameter resembles the outer diameter of the thread.
 This screw has better strength as well as stiffness than a fully threaded screw which is a benefit when it’s used as a lag screw and as an axial compression screw.
 It’s a non-self-tapping screw.

-A cancellous screw can be fully threaded or partially threaded.
+A locking cancellous screw can be fully threaded or partially threaded.
 A fully threaded cancellous screw is utilized as a placement screw to fix a bone plate in metaphyseal as well as epiphyseal regions.
 A partially threaded cancellous screw is utilized as a lag screw.